Meet the Faculty

 He is a diplomate of the American Board of Orthodontics, and a fellow of the American College of Dentists, International College of Dentists, and the Pierre Frouchard Academy.

 Dr. M. Noam Green was born in Toronto, Ontario.
 He earned his DMD from the University of Pennsylvania with an Honors in Clinical Dentistry and induction into the OKU Dental Honor Society.
 He completed his orthodontics residency at the University of Detroit Mercy.
 There he earned his Masters of Science by developing a mid-sagittal plane definition for 3D cephalometric analyses and was inducted into the Alpha Sigma Nu Honor Society.
-Dr. Green now lives in Atlanta and provides orthodontic care for patients in Marietta, East Cobb, and Decatur, Georgia.
+Dr. Green now lives in Atlanta and provides orthodontic care for patients in Decatur, Georgia.

 Dr. Michael Hebert is a Louisiana native and received his Doctor of Dental Surgery Degree from Loyola University New Orleans.
 After graduation, he served for two years in the United States Air Force as a Captain in the Dental Corps, treating Vietnam-era troops at Lowry Air Force Base, Colorado.
 Upon finishing active duty, he resumed his education at St. Louis University School of Orthodontics, graduating with a Master’s Degree in Orthodontics.